If accepted to the program, how long will it take to move into a house?

-What about having a co-signor?
+What about having a co-signer?

-We do not accept co-signors.
+We do not accept co-signers.
 We do accept co-applicants, but a co-applicant must go through all of the stages of the application process, must plan to reside in the Habitat home, and must also be an active part of the Partnership process (sweat equity, escrow and homeowner education).

-What if I am not a first time home buyer?
+What if I am not a first-time home buyer?

-You do not have to be a first time home buyer.
+You do not have to be a first-time home buyer.
 However, you cannot have owned a home for at least 3 years.

 What if I am not a U.S. citizen?

 Effective January 1, 2012, all applicants will be required to provide proof of legal residency or lawful status in the U.S. Please refer to our List of Acceptable Documentation.

 What if I do not currently live in New Orleans?